dz365/dz365.github.io/journal/2025/February.md

 ### Tuesday 4, 22:58

 I watched the hour long prelude for the new Fate series (Fate/strange Fake) and I'm really hyped.

+### THursday 5, 23:26

+Nothing notable to record over the last few days.